ioerger/transit2/src/pytransit/doc/source/gene_means_method.rst

-It is often useful to reduce a combined_wig file (with insertion counts at each TA site) to a summary of mean counts for each *gene* in each condition, which can be done with the 'gene_means' command (in console mode), or by selecting 'Gene Means' in the menu under 'Pre-processing' in the GUI.
+It is often useful to reduce a combined_wig file (with insertion counts at each TA site) to a summary of mean counts for each *gene* in each condition, which can be done with the 'gene_means' command (in console mode), or by the following sequence of menu items in the GUI: 'Pre-processing'->'Generate'->'Gene Means'.

 By default, the gene means are calculated for each individual sample (column) in the combined_wig file.
 However, if desired, the user can